 The YITS target population for the 15 year-old Reading Cohort comprises residents of the ten provinces of Canada who were born in 1984.
-A large portion of the questionnaire for Cycle 2 that was administered from January to April 2002, is devoted to profiling these individuals' education and labour market activities during the reference year of 2001, when they were 17 years-old.
+A large portion of the questionnaire for Cycle 4 that was administered from January to June 2006, is devoted to profiling these individuals' education and labour market activities during the reference period between January 2004 and December 2005 (respondents were between 20 and 21 years of age).
 Note that the YITS is strictly a longitudinal survey.
 The initial sample of 15 year-olds selected at cycle 1 will continue to be surveyed every two years for as many as five cycles.
-No attempts were made to top-up the sample at cycle 2 to ensure a cross-section representation of the population.
+No attempts were made to top-up the sample for any YITS cycles to ensure a cross-section representation of the population.
 Note also that the YITS uses a funnel approach meaning that non-respondents at a specific sample are not followed-up for subsequent cycles of the survey.

 At cycle 1, a parent questionnaire was also administered to the parents of the 15 year-olds who participated in the study.
-There was no such questionnaire at cycle 2.
-Only the students who participated a cycle 1 were part of the cycle 2 sample.
+There was no such questionnaire in subsequent cycles.
+Only the students who participated in cycle 1 were part of the cycle 2 sample, those who responded in cycle 2 were then contacted in cycle 3 and then again, if they responded in cycle 3, they were contacted in cycle 4.